 Another important factor to consider is texture.
 While this might seem like a less obvious sign, it’s just as critical.

-- Tender Meat: Fresh chicken should be tender and easy to handle.
-Spoiled chicken, on the other hand, might feel tough or mushy, which is a sign that it’s past its shelf life.
+- Tender Meat: It should be tender and easy to handle.
+Spoiled, on the other hand, might feel tough or mushy, which is a sign that it’s past its shelf life.

 Check the Expiration Date and Sell-By Date